simonmichael/hledger_site/dev/Bounties.md

 ## New bounty process

-It currently looks like this, and will evolve:
+It currently looks like this, and will evolve with your help:

 - Issues are marked as bounties by @simonmichael.
 Feel free to suggest additional issues which should receive the bounty label.